SplitPact concepts

 Conditions

-The protocol supports five condition kinds.
+The protocol supports six condition kinds (five gates plus payExact, a payout-amount override).
 All numeric parameters are decimal strings (u64 or i64), not JS numbers — Solana's u64 doesn't fit in a JS number past 2^53.

 KindFires whenExample